-The aims of the EAS Special Focus Group PRiME are to connect European Practitioner Researchers in Music Education, to make their work more visible to interested to the public, and to colleagues, to offer meetings, common symposia and knowledge exchange.
+The aims of the EAS Special Focus Group PRiME are to connect European practitioner researchers in music education, to make their work more visible to the interested public, and to colleagues, to offer meetings, common symposia and knowledge exchange.

 Working group members